DFadlisha/Queue-System/README.md

 - Local dev: `npm run dev` (Vite) and deploy to Vercel with the KV integration enabled.

 ## Environment
-- See `.env.example` and set KV env on Vercel.
+- Only Vercel KV environment variables are required and are added automatically when you enable the KV integration on your Vercel project.

 ---
 If you need, I can set up a minimal Render/Railway config for the backend and give you the `wss://` to paste into Vercel.